billimek/dotfiles-old/README.md

 Homebrew is _the missing package manager for OSX_.
 Installed automatically.

-YADR makes use of the brew bundle package to make managing brew packages and cask packages as easy as editing the .Brewfile in the home directory.
 We automatically install a few useful packages including ctags, git, macvim, hub, and the silver searcher ('ag') Note that our autocomplete plugin requires a MacVim that supports Lua.
 The installer knows how to install it, but if you had one installed before, you may need to manually remove your old MacVim.